saolsen/saolsen.github.io/_posts/2013-10-3-ironscheme-unity.md

 Ironscheme works with unity.
 First download Ironscheme from codeplex.
 Start IronScheme.Console-v2.exe (either directly or with mono) and run (compile-system-libraries).
 This is necessary because we need compiled dll's of the standard libraries to run in unity as a compiled build won't be able to read them from the scheme files.
 (At least not until I finish some tooling I'm working on).
 Once the files are done downloading copy all the .dll's (including IronScheme.dll) to a folder in the Assets directory of your unity project.
 You also must go into Edit -> Project Settings -> Player and under Other Settings / Optimization set Api compatibility level to .NET 2.0.

-# Evaluating Scheme expressions from C#
+# Evaluating Scheme expressions from CSharp

 Evaluating scheme from a c# script is easy.